I have an interest in handmade bath and body products, so I am continually experimenting with new soap-making recipes and techniques.

 How to Make Adzuki Bean Soap

-I am, first and foremost, a cold process soap maker.
-It is what I learned to do first, and is my favorite kind of soap to make.
+I am, first and foremost, a cold-process soap maker.
+It is what I learned to do first and is my favorite kind of soap to make.
 However, it is very difficult to make clear soaps using the cold process method, and sometimes it is necessary to make a soap that is ready to use immediately.

-Not All Melt and Pour Soap Bases are Created Equal
+Not All Melt-and-Pour Soap Bases Are Created Equal

 Adzuki Bean Body Polish Glycerin Soap Recipe

-Yield: 4 bars
+Yield: Four bars